 Owners of the green screen monitor versions didn't have a real upgrade path to colour however as Amstrad would not sell the colour monitors separately.

-Instead, they offered the MP-1 (for the 464) and MP-2 (for the 6128) modulators which provided power for the computer and the ability to connect to a colour TV.
-The output quality though, of course, was much poorer than the proper monitor.
+Istead, they offered the MP-1 (for the 464) and MP-2 (for the 6128) modulators which provided power for the computer and the ability to connect to a colour TV.

 CPC472 ?